8 Tips for Successful Program Management

 5. Ensure that there is consistent top-down and bottom-up communication to communicate the targets and current milestone dates.

-6. Implement a strong PM system to support you in this effort.
+6. Implement a strong PPM system to support you in this effort.
 Make sure it allows you to set clear links between the projects.

 7. Become more efficient and up to date by automating the synchronization of individual dates with the program plan.